Church Etiquette

 Lighting Candles

 Lighting candles is an important part of Orthodox worship.
-We light them as we pray, making an offering to accompany our prayers.
+We light them as we pray, making a monetary offering to accompany our prayers.
 Orthodox typically light candles upon entering the church, after venerating the icons.
-If a service is already in progress, and the candlestands are up front, it is a good idea to wait until after the service to light candles so as to not distract others from prayer, nor draw undue attention to oneself.
+If a service is already in progress, and the candle-holders are up front, it is a good idea to wait until after the service to light candles so as to not distract others from prayer, nor draw undue attention to oneself.

 Walking In and Out